 Newman Lecture Series: Periodically throughout the year, Newman Scholars are invited to present lectures on topics of timely interest.
 These lectures are designed for a general audience and serve to expand knowledge of and interest in Newman Studies.

 Dr. Robert C. Christie

 The National Institute for Newman Studies is a non-profit 501(c)(3) corporation under the laws of the Commonwealth of Pennsylvania and is governed by a Board of Trustees.
 A Supporting Council assists with fundraising and operational needs.
-The staff consists of a Director, an Assistant Director, an Executive Research Fellow, and an Administrative Assistant.
+The staff consists of a Director, an Executive Research Fellow, a Knowledge Manager, and an Administrative Assistant.